tcourdy/plaid_expenses/README.md

 Simple python script that uses the plaid api to send an sms message with the amount of money you have spent broken down by category (keeps a running total for each month).
 Note that you will need a plaid developer account to use this.
-I set up a dummy gmail account and turned off secure features in order to successfully send an email from this python script.

 Requirements:
 - python3